GeiselBiofilm/Collins-MapA/README.md

 The ['Plotting'](Plotting) directory contains all code used to generate figures 10 and 11 in the manuscript.

+The ['Supplemental_File_Alignments']('Supplemental_File_Alignments') directory contains supplemental files referred to in the main text of the mauscript.

-In all directories, the data that were used for our analyses are provided in the Data folder.
+In the relevant directories, the data that were used for our analyses are provided in the Data folder.
+These include the list of LapD and LapG encoding organisms, the list of bacterial genomes present in the GenBank database when our analysis was conducted, and a Newick format encoding of the tree presented in Figure 11 of the manuscript.